So why is Clutch’s Psychic Warfare on this best 1,000 albums ever thing?

 The more I listen to it, the more impressed I am by the interplay of the melody and the truly terrific metal hooks.

 My second favorite song, “Firebirds,” actually has the best chorus on the album, and I mean it’s just fantastic.
 Also, the music video goes next level.
-It’s worth checking out just for its weirdo Barbarella retro futuristic vibe.
+It’s worth checking out just for its weirdo Barbarella retro-futuristic vibe.

-There’s many other good songs on Psychic Warfare, but I’ll leave off with “Your Love Is Incarceration,” which stays plenty heavy, but shows off a funky metal groove that works very nicely.
+There are many other good songs on Psychic Warfare, but I’ll leave off with “Your Love Is Incarceration,” which stays plenty heavy, but shows off a funky metal groove that works very nicely.
 Also, great song title.

 This album also sounds like